ashtsang/ashtsang.github.io/_pages/research.md

 <span style="font-size:1.05em;">**Background**</span>
 <span style="font-size:0.9em;">
 Characterizing the tumor immune microenvironment is essential for understanding the mechanisms of cancer progression and immune response.
-The development of spatially resolved technologies has revolutionized our ability to study the TME, necessitating the development of methods that can quantify and discover biomarkers of disease.
+The development of spatially resolved technologies has revolutionized our ability to study the TME, necessitating the development of methods that can integrate spatial and cellular data to provide a comprehensive understanding of cell dynamics and drivers of response.

 <span style="font-size:1.05em;">**My work**</span>
 <span style="font-size:0.9em;">
-I am developing deep learning algorithms and a workflow for instance segmentation of immune cells and tissue subtypes in histopathology slides, with only sparse labels available.
-Specifically, we are collaborating with pathologists from Johns Hopkins Hospital to analyze precursor lesions of ovarian cancer.
+I am developing multi-modal and spatial informatics methods to quantify the dynamics of the TME and discover biomarkers of response to treatment regimens.
+I am leveraging data such as spatial transcriptomics, multiplex immunofluorescence, and single-cell data in conjunction with methods in deep learning and statistics.

 ## [Wirtz/Wu Lab](https://wirtzlab.johnshopkins.edu/){:style="text-decoration: none"}{:target="_blank"} @ JHU
 ---